mulle-objc/mulle-objc-runtime/dox/BUILD.md

 The mulle-clang compiler uses `-fobjc-tps` by default.
 Turn it off with `-fno-objc-tps`.
 Use `-fobjc-trt` to enable thread local runtime mode.

+> The thread local runtime mode *could* work, but it hasn't been tested recently.

 ### Compatibility